chase-moskal/snapstate/readme.md

    // ~ nothing happens ~
    // our track callback doesn't care about this property
   ```
-- we can be more pedantic, to avoid the initial run.
+- we can be more pedantic, with a custom tracker, to avoid the initial run.
   ```js
   state.track(